Graphene Battery vs Lithium-Ion Battery

 Material Density and Surface Area

-Battery performance depends strongly on the materials it's made of and therefore the properties of each material.
-Two material properties that have significant effects on a battery's performance are material density and surface area.
+Battery performance depends strongly on the materials it is made of and the properties of each material.
+The properties that have significant effects on a battery's performance are material density and surface area.

 Material density is a material's mass per unit volume.
 In battery materials, higher densities often mean there is more material for charge storage but this also makes the battery heavier.
 Lithium has a high density of 530 mg cm-3.
 Whilst graphene has a considerably lower density of 0.77 mg cm-2.
 As graphene is a 2D material, it's height dimension is almost negligible.
 Therefore this is often called the planar density and given as a mass per unit area.
 A lower density means batteries can be more lightweight which is particularly desirable for electric vehicle (EV) applications.